MOONLABIISERB/marl-ecs-course/Marl_project/marlProject/robotic-warehouse/README.md

-## how to execute: run testlarge.py for large layout and testsmall.py for small layout
+## IMPORTANT!!------how to execute: run testlarge.py for large layout and testsmall.py for small layout

 #### FOR DETAILED PROJECT REPORT PLS SEE: "MARLProject_21008.pdf"